-Selecting the right DisplayPort cable is relatively straightforward, however, it is worth remembering a few things before purchasing.
+Selecting the right DisplayPort cable is relatively straightforward but it is still worth remembering a few things before purchasing.

 You'll also want to make sure that you pick correctly between DisplayPort and HDMI.
 DisplayPort 1.4 can support 5K resolutions at 60Hz, and 4K resolution at up to 120Hz, similar to the best HDMI 2.1 cables, but you'll find that it's mostly PCs that support it.

-It can also support 240hz gaming at both 1080p and the increasingly popular 1440p resolution too, which opens up your options for gaming monitors hugely, especially with new 360hz, QHD monitors around the corner.
+It can also support 240hz gaming at both 1080p and the increasingly popular 1440p resolution too, which massively expands your options for gaming monitors, especially with new 360hz, QHD monitors around the corner.

-We've picked a few which we think stand out from the crowd and offer different lengths and budgets too.
+We've picked a few which we think stand out from the crowd as well as a good variety of different lengths and budgets.

 Let's dive in and take a look at some of the best DisplayPort cables you can get right now.

 - JSAUX 2M DP 1.4 Cable

 - KabelDirekt – 8K DisplayPort cable version 1.4

 - BUSOHE 8K DisplayPort 1.4 Cable 1m